MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-ntlm-blocking.md

 ## Enable exceptions to NTLM blocking

-There may be scenarios where you need to allow certain machines to use NTLM instead of blocking it globally, particularly when the SMB server you're trying to connect to isn't joined to an Active Directory domain.
+There might be scenarios where you need to allow certain machines to use NTLM instead of blocking it globally.
+For example, when the SMB server you're trying to connect to isn't joined to an Active Directory domain.

 To enable a list of exceptions to NTLM blocking: